eshneken/flask-homemovies/README.md

 # Pushing to OCIR
 1. Create new private registry with name: hm/flask-homemovies in the hm compartment
-1. Make sure to cross-compile for AMD targets if you plan to run in OCI.
+1. Make sure to cross-compile for AMD targets if you plan to run in OC1.
 Your image build command should look more like this:
 ```
 docker build -t flask-homemovies . --platform linux/amd64
 ```